 While your degree or postgraduate qualification may have given you the required academic training, many of the core practical skills needed in interpreting are gained on the job.

 Keeping up to date with developments in your particular area of work is vital, especially in business and politics.
-The key professional bodies support continuing professional development (CPD) and offer training and events on relevant topics such as networking, marketing and conference and court interpreting.
 You must also practise and keep your language skills up to date.

 Career prospects